Skip to main content

 CRM tracks leads from first contact through signed contract.
 Set follow-up reminders, see your sales pipeline, and know which leads are hot and which went cold.
 ServiceTitan has a form of lead tracking, but it’s oriented around inbound calls, not the longer sales cycles typical in construction.

 Estimating on every plan.
 Build detailed estimates from your cost catalog, send professional proposals, and convert them to contracts.
-Handle change orders without losing track of scope or budget.
+Change orders are available on Core+ and above, helping you handle scope changes without losing track of budget.
 ServiceTitan doesn’t do construction estimating.
 Their pricebook is designed for service call pricing, not project-based bidding.

 Job costing in Projul ties your actual labor, material, and sub costs to your original estimate in real time.
 You know if a job is making money or losing money while it’s still in progress.
 This is the single most important financial tool in construction, and ServiceTitan simply doesn’t offer it in a construction context.